sait-wbdv/fall-2021/src/courses/cpnt262/day09.md

     - otherwise, print the number.
 - Using a `for` loop and your favourite [mocking Sponge Bob meme](https://nymag.com/intelligencer/2017/05/what-is-the-mocking-spongebob-capitalized-letters-chicken-meme.html), create a function that will turn a phrase like this:

-    > "Can I get some extra credit?"
+    > Me: "Can I get some extra credit?"

     To sticky caps, like this:

-    > "cAn i GEt SomE eXtRa creDiT?"
+    > Professor: "cAn i GEt SomE eXtRa creDiT?"

 ---